 That’s the approach for the Hotels.com® Rewards Visa® Credit Card, too.
-You’ll earn 3 reward nights worth up to $125 each after you spend $1,000 in the first three months from account opening.
+You’ll earn 2 reward nights worth up to $125 each: Get 2 reward nights worth $250 total (max $125 per night & excludes taxes and fees) when you spend $1,000 in purchases in the first 3 months.

 Also, note that if you’ve opened the card with Wells Fargo within the last 15 months and received the bonus, you cannot receive another signup bonus.

 The Hotels.com® Rewards Visa® Credit Card doesn’t offer a traditional rewards program like other hotel cards.
 Instead of giving you points for every dollar you spend, you’ll earn one stamp in the Hotels.com rewards program for every $500 you spend, as well as one stamp for every night you stay at an eligible property booked on Hotels.com.